ELEMENTAL EXPERIENCES (nine ideas on being human published in 2018)

-Feeling divorced from the world or alienated from neighbors who are all around us are common complaints.
+Feeling divorced from the world or alienated from neighbors?
 It’s nothing new.
 People have lamented the rush of modern life at least since the Industrial Revolution pulled them to factory work.
 When reliable electric lighting became pervasive we began losing our connection to the natural rhythms of light and dark.
 Then television came along, and eventually we were all stranded on Gilligan’s Island!
 Now?
 Instant availability and 24/7 social media remove us from face-to-face interactions even when buying and selling or simply conversing.
 In the name of progress, have we lost something?

 I have been thinking about how being human cannot really be so different now than it was a hundred years ago, or a hundred-thousand years ago.
 Our ancestral DNA just doesn’t change very fast.
 We still engage in the essential activities that make us all human: we desire communication, we seek status in a social group, we look for delicious foods, we follow leaders who inspire, we are drawn to nature, etc. There must be ways to get in touch with who we are, in essence who we’ve always been.

 I began a conscious attempt to seek out these fundamental human experiences and try to build them into my daily life, incorporating them to whatever extent I could manage.
 I found that simple experiences resonated most immediately, providing a kind of satisfaction that feels different from ordinary life.
 Like a healthy meal after eating junk food, it feels good in a way that you recognize, “Oh yeah, this is what I should be doing more of.”
 So, I’ve been trying to build connection to elemental human experience into my day, week, and year.